Journeys vs campaigns: choose the right approach journeys-vs-campaigns

 TIP

 Quick rule of thumb: Need each customer to move at their own pace with real-time logic?
 Use Journeys.
 Sending one message to an audience on a schedule?
 Use Action campaigns.
-Triggering from an external system via API?
-Use API-triggered campaigns.
-Need multi-entity data, exact counts, or a batch canvas?
-Use Orchestrated campaigns.
+Triggering a single message from an external system via API?
+Use API-triggered campaigns — or a Unitary event journey if you need multi-step orchestration after the API-sent event.
+Need inbound, edge-based personalization?
+Use Action campaigns.

 Detailed comparison detailed-comparison